satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 with the statement.
-A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient set of data about expertise.
+A decision in favor of group A could be made if the aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic.

 .. figure:: images/image06.png
    :align: center